Getting Married Abroad

 If there’s a budget flight and perhaps a choice of regional departures to your chosen destination so much the better.
 You’ll have to check out accommodation options for your guests.
 It’s best to have a range of accommodation to suit all budgets.

 If budgets are tight, some all-inclusives in the Caribbean throw in a complimentary wedding package when you take a certain number of guests or stay a certain number of nights.
+Check out the adults-only all-inclusive Sandals Barbados where you can get married for free.

 Of course, the whole point of a wedding overseas may be to escape family and friends.
 In this case, heading off to Australia could be the kindest way of telling them you want to be alone.